Skip to main content

 About

-Sonic the Hedgehog 4: Episode II is a single player arcade action adventure game.
+Sonic the Hedgehog 4: Episode II is a single player and multiplayer arcade platformer game with a horror theme.
 It was developed by SEGA and was released on May 14, 2012.
 It received neutral reviews from critics and mostly positive reviews from players.

 Skip User Reviews

-• Significant improvement over Episode 1 with better graphics and physics.
+• Significant improvement over Episode 1 in graphics, level design, and gameplay mechanics.

-• The soundtrack is hit-or-miss, with some tracks being repetitive and annoying.
+• The soundtrack is inconsistent; some music tracks are repetitive or annoying.

 • gameplay